Tyrrrz/MiniRazor/Readme.md

 // Compile the template into an in-memory assembly var template = Razor.Compile("<p>Hello, @Model.Subject!</p>");

-// Render the template to string var output = await template.RenderAsync(new MyModel { Subject = "World" });
+// Render the template to a string var output = await template.RenderAsync(new MyModel { Subject = "World" });
 // <p>Hello, World!</p>
 ```

-Calling `Razor.Compile(...)` transforms the provided Razor template directly into IL code and hosts it in a dynamic in-memory assembly.
+Calling `Razor.Compile(...)` transforms the provided Razor template directly into IL code hosted in a dynamic in-memory assembly.
-This returns an instance of `TemplateDescriptor`, which can then be used to render output against a model.
+This returns an instance of `TemplateDescriptor`, which you can then use to render output.

 By default, **MiniRazor** uses the default assembly load context, which means that the compiled IL code will stay in memory forever.
 To avoid that, you can pass a custom instance of `AssemblyLoadContext` that lets you control the lifetime of the generated assemblies: